runminwang/CR2-Net/README.md

 |:-----------------|:--------:|:---------:|:---------:|
 | CTST1600 | 86.9   |   91.3    |    89.0   |
 | TPD | 92.7 | 91.3  | 92.1 |

+## Initialize the backbone
+There is one strategies to initialize the parameters in the backbone: use the ResNet50 model (ImageNet)[BAIDU](https://pan.baidu.com/s/1nYePd4BgsBjhToeD2y1RbQ)(passward:edt8)   or [Drive](https://drive.google.com/file/d/1GZRktoRS4hoXmsCrucl3liLyMzl56WK7/view?usp=sharing),   this is provided by [Yuliang](https://github.com/Yuliang-Liu/Box_Discretization_Network),   which is ONLY an ImageNet Model With a few iterations on ic15 training data for a stable initialization.

 ## Experiment on ICDAR 2015 dataset
 ### Data preparing